A HIM service tree contains a taxonomy of microservice declarations.

 A microservice may have a significant temporal duration from it is started and until it completes.
 It may therefore be desireable that the state of the microservice can be observed, as e. g. it may be the case that an ongoing microservice execution does not allow new microservice actuations to be started.

-Service response or event messages shall therefore contain a parameter called Status, an enum with the following definition:
+Service response or event messages shall therefore contain a parameter called Status, which shall support at least the following states:

 The rules for how a microservice shall update the state value follows below: